mdung/gps-vehicle-tracking-system/DATABASE_SCHEMA.md

    - Vehicles and drivers can be ACTIVE or INACTIVE
    - Only ACTIVE vehicles/drivers appear in active lists
    - Inactive records are preserved for history

+5. **Fuel Management:**
+   - Each fuel record is linked to a vehicle and optionally a driver
+   - Fuel efficiency is calculated based on fuel consumption and distance traveled
+   - Efficiency records are unique per vehicle, period, and calculation type
+   - Cost tracking includes total cost, cost per liter, and cost per kilometer

+6. **Fuel Efficiency Calculation:**
+   - Efficiency is calculated as distance (km) / fuel consumed (liters)
+   - Requires both fuel records and completed routes for accurate calculation
+   - Different calculation periods (daily, weekly, monthly, etc.) are supported
+   - Historical efficiency data is preserved for trend analysis